BER Rating: What Is It and How Can You Improve It?

 Why Is It Important To Improve Your BER Rating?

-- Energy efficiency means better for the environment and doing your share to help Ireland reach its 2050 targets.
+- Energy efficient homes, are better for the environment and can help Ireland reach its 2050 emission targets.

 - The average 3-bedroom house with an E rating would have an annual energy cost of €2,450 per year*.